RafaelDiasCampos/Cat-or-Dog/README.md

 ## An AI based solution to categorize images as containing either cats or dogs

 ## Description:
-This project can be used to categorize images as being either cats or dogs.
-Train the AI model (or use the one already trained which achieves 81.88%) and test its predictions.
+This project can be used to categorize images as being of either cats or dogs.
+Train the AI model (or use the [one](#trained-model) already trained which achieves 81.88%) and test its predictions.

 ## Installation
 The first step needed is to install Python 3.7 (version 3.8 is not supported) and make sure pip is on PATH.